 Other Good Qualities in React Developers

 React is an open-source project, and as such it accepts contributions from anyone in the community, not just the core team.
 Having a candidate that’s an active contributor to the library and its environment is a clear statement of their interest in the platform and their knowledge of the ins and outs of the library.

 This very much depends on how you organize the team.
 Some companies put the CSS tasks onto the designers, some have a dedicated CSS specialist, and some put them onto their React/front-end developers.

 If you’re choosing the latter approach, it’s important that your developers have an eye for design.
 This doesn’t necessarily mean that they could create the designs themselves, simply that they have the ability to implement whatever the designers hand them in Figma, XD, or Sketch into a UI that respects the design choices on sizes, white space, colors, fonts, etc.

-- Mounting (when the component is added to the DOM), Update (when there’s any changes to its state or props), and Unmounting (when it’s destroyed and removed from the DOM)
+Mounting (when the component is added to the DOM), Update (when there are any changes to its state or props), and Unmounting (when it’s destroyed and removed from the DOM).

-- React hooks are used to hook into states and other features directly from functions, without writing a new class
+Answer: React hooks are used to hook into states and other features directly from functions, without writing a new class.

-- Preventing unnecessary re-renders is critical for performance.
-We can do so by using the shouldComponentUpdate() method
+Answer: Preventing unnecessary re-renders is critical for performance.
+We can do so by using the shouldComponentUpdate() method.